jarusll/the-logs/index.md

 I made a small mistake of using JSON as storage, should've gone with sqlite.
 I can't serialize python datetime into jsonvalue.
 I have to look into it.

 Second, this is the first time I am using org-mode & literate programming for my development.
 I am still figuring out optimal ways to use it.
 I run snippets as well so the dev is iterative.
 I write a main program with the logical chunks-tags and then write those chunk tags in another block.
 But I want to test the chunk as well, so I write another block to test that code.
 If there are dependencies for a chunk, the get expanded as well so code is duplicated in the source file.
-I need to come up with a better solution for this so I can write my program as chunks but, test them and the resulting source has no duplication.
+I need to come up with a better solution for this so I can write my program as chunks, test them and the resulting source has no duplication.

+All of this because I want to organize my program like a blog and instant feedback.

 # 2022-05-11